Habitat Qinhuangdao

 The resulting massing is exceedingly porous, framing views of the ocean, city and sky and providing open views from within, fostering a sense of community.

-Habitat Qinhuangdao responds to the beachfront site and local zoning ordinance that requires every unit receive at least three hours of sunlight daily, measured at the low point of the winter solstice.
-By siting the tower blocks north-south, together with the stepped profile, the solution maximizes construction efficiency, and maintains the benefits of the individual dwelling with terraces, skylights, and solariums.
+Habitat Qinhuangdao responds to the beachfront site and local zoning ordinance that requires every unit receive ample sunlight daily, measured at the low point of the winter solstice.